 Afflalo said some learn painful lessons about insurance when it’s too late.

 “Most people don’t know they lack proper coverage or have insufficient coverage until a claim occurs,” she said.

-Landlords need to learn to navigate legal minefields
+4. Owners need to navigate legal minefields

 But break down the lease and legal compliance — and toss in myriad federal, state and local regulations and old-fashioned paperwork and human interaction — and some of the policies successful property owners follow can often lead to their biggest battles.